 Instead of finding a cleanup crew to join, creating your own is also a great option!
 Companies and organizations can make a large impact through the power of numbers!
 For companies that have a shared focus on sustainability or that are interested in employee giving, creating a company Cleanup Crew can make a larger impact in local communities and can be a great use of paid volunteering hours!

-Our goal is to recover 1 million pounds of plastic from beaches and waterways by 2025, and participating in National Cleanup Month can get us that much closer!
+Our goal is to recover 5 million pounds of plastic from beaches and waterways by 2025 and we’ve already reached 1 million!
+Participating in National Cleanup Month can get us that much closer!
 By making the earth cleaner, we’re making it a healthier place for wildlife and humans alike.

 Litter, debris, trash and plastics that are scattered around the world have a negative impact on natural ecosystems and often end up in our waterways and oceans.
 Because of the prevalent use of disposable plastics and containers all across the globe, roughly 8 million tons of plastic find their way into the ocean every year.
 But why does this matter?

 Roughly 94 percent of earth’s wildlife is found in our oceans and once plastics enter the ocean they can be difficult to recover and remove.
 Plastics and garbage can negatively impact underwater ecosystems by trapping animals, breaking down into microplastics, and displacing native plants.
 For these reasons and many more, cleaning up as much as we can is not just important, it’s necessary to preserve all sorts of life!
 The best way to get rid of plastics in the ocean is to make sure it never gets there in the first place!